Introduction to PostgreSQL Float Data Type

 Explanation

-Where Numeric is the data type and where p for digit and s for number after the decimal point and it is double precision.
+Where Numeric is the data type and where p for digit and s for number after the decimal point is double precision.

 How does Float Data Type work in PostgreSQL?